Semiclassical expansion for exactly solvable differential operators: Preliminaries, basic notions, and formulation of main results

 In particular, if $\rho_{M-1}\neq \frac{(M-1)}{2}\rho_M^{\prime}$, we have $S_1(z)\sim a_k(z-z_k)^{-m_k}$ in a neighborhood of $z_k$, where $m_k$ is the multiplicity of the root $z_k$ and $a_k\in \CC$.
 Notice also that for $\rho_M(z)=(z-z_k)^M$, the function $S_0$ reduces to $\dsty \frac{\sqrt[M]{1}}{z-z_k}$.

-For this reason, when the reference point is taken at $z_k$ we will interpret the integral $\int_{z_k}^z$ in the sense of the \emph {Hadamard finite part}.
-We recall its definition introduced by Hadamard in order to deal with some divergent integrals, cf. \cite[Ch.1]{MiLa86}.
-For simplicity, let $f(x), x\in\RR$ be given by
+Consequently, when the reference point is taken at $z_k$, we interpret the integral $\int_{z_k}^z$ in the sense of the \emph{Hadamard finite part}.
+We recall its definition, originally introduced by Hadamard to treat specific classes of divergent integrals \cite[Ch.1]{MiLa86}.
+For simplicity, consider a function $f(x)$ for $x \in \mathbb{R}$ of the form